Women's rights in Myanmar: Constitutional rights

-However the United Nations Committee on the Elimination of Discrimination against Women (CEDAW Committee) has expressed concern with about women's rights in Myanmar because Myanmar's active participation in advocating for women’s rights has translated to a belief that there is gender equality in the country.
-But the 2008 Constitution of Myanmar contains references to women mostly as mother which reinforces the stereotype of a woman's role being that of a mother and caretaker in need of protection.
+However, the United Nations Committee on the Elimination of Discrimination against Women (CEDAW Committee) has expressed concern about women's rights in Myanmar because Myanmar's active participation in advocating for women’s rights has translated to a belief that there is gender equality in the country.
+But the 2008 Constitution of Myanmar contains references to women mostly as mothers, which reinforces the stereotype of a woman's role being that of a mother and caretaker in need of protection.
 The current lack of measures to achieve gender equality in both domestic legislation and the Constitution is of concern to the Committee on the Elimination of Discrimination against Women.

-Representation in Government and Politics
+Representation in government and politics

 Women in Myanmar remain largely underrepresented in elected positions.
 Women have been historically underrepresented, and while women's officeholding has seen some recent increase, women's rights activists in Myanmar argue the government has been unwilling to promote women's representation.

+Claribel Irene Po was the first female minister in the Union government of Myanmar.
+As of 2019, she was only one of four female ministers in Myanmar since 1920.

-In the 2020 election, representation for women in the Myanmar's National Parliament increased, however not as much as what many women's rights activists anticipated: in 2018, the percentage of women in National Parliament rested at only 11.32%, but saw an increase to 16.83% of the seats in 2020.
+In the 2020 election, representation for women in Myanmar's National Parliament increased; however, not as much as many women's rights activists anticipated: in 2018, the percentage of women in the National Parliament rested at only 11.32%, but saw an increase to 16.83% of the seats in 2020.
 There are no resources at female candidates' disposal for female candidate-specific trainings from any source.
 However, women received the most support overall from Myanmar's political parties, particularly in areas such as campaign financing and voter outreach.
 Myanmar has used a plurality, first-past-the-post electoral system since 2010.
 Following the 2020 elections and what many women's rights activists considered a smaller increase in women's representation than expected, activists are calling for a proportional representation electoral system.

 Women are also severely underrepresented in local government.
-Prior to the 2020 elections, women were less than 1% of Ward/Village Tract Administrators.
+Before the 2020 elections, women were less than 1% of Ward/Village Tract Administrators.
 Ward and village public meetings often have a strong attendance of female attendees, however women are unlikely to hold leadership positions or even voice opinion when they attend the meetings.